danielcgilibert/blog-template/README.md

 - ❌ Add customization with colors
 - ❌ Add Pagination
 - ❌ Add filters for reading time, date...
-- ❌ Improve design of the navigation bar and footer
 - ❌ More sharing options
 - ❌ Internationalization (i18n)